-CENTER, Nebraska — A 44-year-old man has been accused of stealing cattle from a feedlot in northeast Nebraska.
+CENTER, Nebraska — A 44-year-old man is scheduled to be sentenced in November for stealing cattle from a feedlot in northeast Nebraska.

-Court documents say Ketelsen's former boss reported that 13 head of cattle had been stolen from the feedlot earlier this month.
+Court documents say Ketelsen's former boss reported that 13 head of cattle had been stolen from the feedlot.
 Investigators traced the cattle to a livestock market in Yankton, South Dakota, which paid Ketelsen for them.

 Investigators also say they found four other instances in which it appears Ketelsen stole cattle.